mciobanu/GDriveTimeManager/README.md

     ![fresh](https://github.com/mciobanu/GDriveTimeManager/blob/main/publish/empty.png?raw=true)
   * It should have a custom menu called *Modification times*, as the last menu entry

-**Note**: A *Google Workspace Marketplace* add-on is in development, which uses the same code but is somehow easier to install.
+**Note**: A *Google Workspace Marketplace™* add-on is in development, which uses the same code but is somehow easier to install.
 A link will be provided here when that becomes available.
 <!--- ttt0 Update what is created automatically if deferring what's not needed --->